prod-feng/install-openstack-icehouse-centos6/README.md

 The following are the steps that I did to isnatll Openstack Icehouse on Centos 6.7.

 You may need libgmp >5 to run glance.
-So you can install it before start(Centos 6 has gmp 4.3, the real problem I had was I have some juno packages installed.
+So you can install it before start(Centos 6 has gmp 4.3, the real problem I had was I had some juno packages installed.
 I had to clean all of them).

 You can Google  and download the source file of GMP.
 Then run:
   >./configure --prefix=/usr --libdir=/usr/lib64  (if you have 2 64bit machine)